Wax on, wax off: Shale oil's 'waxy' features crimp U.S. jet fuel supply

 Shale crude is younger than some other types of crude, so it differs somewhat from oil from other formations.
 The oil is a bit “waxier,” like wax applied to skis, said John Jechura, a professor of practice in chemical engineering at Colorado School of Mines.

-Refiners have found that when making diesel, their second-most common product after gasoline, they need to take measures to offset that waxiness to make the fuel useable for truck and car engines.
+Refiners have found that when making diesel, their second-most common product after gasoline, they need to take measures to offset that waxiness to make the fuel usable for truck and car engines.

 One option is to add kerosene and other components commonly found in jet fuel, market sources told Reuters.
 However, that reduces the available pool of jet fuel at a time when strong economic growth has boosted air travel.